 Tell me about your personal life

 I’m married to an amazing woman named Emily who is—and remains—my muse.
-I have a 6-year-old daughter, Adelaide, who loves hiking and skiing with her old man in addition to big cuddles in the morning before school.
-My son, Aidan, is now three and is named after my best friend, who was killed in action while I was in Afghanistan.
+I have a daughter, Adelaide, who loves hiking and skiing with her old man in addition to big cuddles in the morning before school.
+My son, Aidan, is named after my best friend, who was killed in action while I was in Afghanistan.
 The kid seriously thinks he’s a dinosaur (or the Incredible Hulk) and runs around the house, stomping everywhere he goes, roaring at me, or “HULK SMASH”ing his dad.

 Besides my family, I love the mountains, which has brought me much respite after so many years at war.
 My faith is vital to that peace and allows me to treat the poor, marginalized, and oppressed with dignity and compassion.
 I really do love people and believe there’s hope for even the most broken.
 Now that I’m 40+, I’ve also had to decide whether I want to get into smoking meats or WWII history.
 I chose BBQ.